Bilican/Sparse_PEFT/README.md

 This repository contains the implementation and results of our research on sparse parameter-efficient fine-tuning methods for large pre-trained models.
 We explore the benefits of incorporating structured sparsity into PEFT approaches to achieve better parameter efficiency while maintaining or improving performance.

+Note: There are some issues that are going to be fixed shortly.

 ## Key Contributions

 - Introduction of novel sparse PEFT methods that combine the benefits of sparse neural networks with parameter-efficient fine-tuning